 Even though you likely never see them, the pipes in your home play an important role in your daily life.
 Your plumbing pipes serve the crucial function of delivering water to the various fixtures and appliances in your home.
 It is usually only when something goes wrong within our pipes that we even think about them, such as when they get blocked, start leaking, burst or are otherwise in need of repair or replacement.

 The most extreme form of service required for pipes is repiping, which is exactly what it sounds like: replacing the pipes in a home plumbing system, either in whole or in part.
-This is a job that calls for a skilled repiping professional like those at Dial One Johnson Plumbing.
+This is a job that calls for a skilled repiping professional like those at Dial One Johnson Plumbing, Heating & Air Conditioning.
 Our repiping plumbers have years of experiencing replacing home plumbing pipes in homes all over the region.

 Although your pipes are generally out of sight, there are some indications that replacement may be necessary, which you should keep an eye out for.